Blog

 Biological Clock

-The release or activity of many hormones and some neurotransmitters is highly dependent on our daily (and nightly) rhythms, and therefore, so is our emotional state of being[3] [4].
+The release and activity of many hormones and certain neurotransmitters are closely regulated by our 24-hour (circadian) rhythms, meaning our emotional state is influenced by these natural biological cycles.
 The sleep-wake cycle that sets the body’s daily bio-rhythms is operated by the sympathetic nervous system and the primordial circuitry of the brain that governs our state of arousal.

-In the average person, cortisol peaks first thing in the morning in tandem with a few other hormones, signaling for the body to wake up and be alert.
-This is why many feel at their most energized in the morning and become progressively more tired as the day wears on.
+In most people, cortisol peaks first thing in the morning in tandem with a few other hormones, signaling the body to wake up and be alert.
+This is why many feel most energized in the morning and become progressively more tired as the day wears on.
 Interfering with the sleep-wake cycle can make the body release hormones and neurotransmitters at the wrong time, potentially interfering with one’s emotional state of being.

 Nervous System Circuitry

 The brain operates through neuronal communication in which neurons from unique brain compartments connect to one another.
-The constant back and forth creates observable nervous system feedback loops between brain areas, which are paramount to overarching brain function.
-Basic circuits exist that are common to all higher order animals, which sustain sensory experience, movement, learning, body function and survival.[5]
+The constant back-and-forth creates observable nervous system feedback loops between brain areas, which are paramount to overarching brain function.
+Basic circuits exist that are common to most animals, which sustain sensory experience, movement, learning, body function, and survival.

-Emotion arises from this same basic neuro-circuitry and is suggested to modify behavior in such a way that is conducive to the survival of the organism.
-Feeling fearful of an imminent threat and running away as a result of the feeling is a clear example of how an emotional reaction might enhance the survival of an organism.
+Emotions arise from this same basic neuro-circuitry and are suggested to modify behavior in such a way that is conducive to the survival of the organism.
+Feeling fearful of an imminent threat and running away as a result is a clear example of how an emotional reaction might enhance the survival of an organism.

 The limbic system is at the core of emotional processing.
 This network includes the amygdala, which processes fear and threat responses, the hippocampus, involved in memory formation and emotional recall, and the cingulate cortex, which integrates emotional reactions with cognitive functions.